original photo: http://www.flickr.com/photos/laureenp/4983461865/

 After I started writing this post, I remembered this blog post, Fail Forward, Move Forward, by Vicki Davis.

-John Maxwell in his book Attitude 101 quotes a story from two artists David Bayles and Ted Orland about an art teacher who did an experiment with his grading system.
+John Maxwell in his book Attitude 101 quotes a story from two artists David Bayles and Ted Orland about an art teacher who did an experiment with his grading system."It seems that while the 'quantity' group was busily churning out piles of work - and learning from their mistakes - the 'quality' group had sat theorizing about perfection, and in the end had little more to show for their efforts than gradiose theories and a pile of dead clay."

 The ceramics teacher told the left half of the room that they would just be graded on the quantity of what they produced.
 If they had fifty pounds of pots on the last day, they'd get an "A," forty would get a "B" and so forth.